newtpritchett/sample-work/README.md

 InspirationRewards and Stockwatch: These are relatively simple Android apps written for an App Developement course.
 They're primarily Java, written in Android Studio.

 CS425-master: This was a project for a Database Management course.
-If I recall, it's book-keeping/inventory software for a car dealership.
+It is a book-keeping/inventory software for a car dealership.
 It's mostly SQL with nodejs on the server side.

 project-2a-out-of-the-depths-newtpritchett-master: A functional bootloader from an upper-level Operating Systems course.
 Predominately C and assembly code.
 Theoretically, it should run on a variety of virtual machines but it's only been tested in QEMU.